 At his death, this stability collapsed.
 Charles II was invited to return, and resumed the throne in triumph in May 1660.

 RESTORATION AND REVOLUTION

-Vividly chronicled by Samuel Pepys, Charles II’s reign (1660–85) is remembered for its racy court, the revival of theatres, and new fashions in art, daily life and architecture, exemplified by Sir Christopher Wren’s London churches.
+Vividly chronicled in the diaries of Samuel Pepys, Charles II’s reign (1660–85) is remembered for its racy court, the revival of theatres, and new developments in art, daily life and architecture, exemplified by Sir Christopher Wren’s London churches.
 It also saw notable scientific advances, fostered by the Royal Society.

 Following the serial disasters of the Great Plague (1665), the Great Fire of London (1666) and the humiliating Dutch raid on the Medway (1667), the latter years of Charles’s reign were dominated by attempts to exclude his openly Catholic brother James from the succession.

-After the birth of a male heir to James II made a continuation of Catholic rule more likely, a group of prominent Protestants invited James’s Dutch Protestant son-in-law, William of Orange – who was married to his eldest daughter, Mary – to intervene.
+The birth of James II’s male heir made a continuation of Catholic rule more likely.
+A group of prominent Protestants invited James’s Dutch Protestant son-in-law, William of Orange – who was married to James’s eldest daughter, Mary – to intervene.
 William duly invaded in 1688, James fled, and William and Mary were crowned the following year.

 SUCCESSION AND UNION

 The joint rule of William III (1689–1702) and Mary II (1689–94) brought peace to England, although in Ireland and Scotland James’s supporters fought on.
 The Act of Settlement (1701) ensured the succession of Mary’s sister, Anne – rather than James II, his son or any other Catholic claimant – and ultimately the ‘Protestant Succession’ of the House of Hanover.
 This was all the more necessary since none of Anne’s 18 children reached maturity.